Excel can’t add up reliably and it never has. It’s an important limitation of computer software that everyone needs to be wary of.

 You might think that these sorts of issues don’t matter but it becomes a problem when you do tests on the result – for example a simple IF test to see if the result is zero will return a False answer.

 There’s also an argument that the responsibility is on users to put proper tests into their worksheets to avoid these issues – that’s true to some extent but the primary responsibility is with Microsoft.
-Excel should be able to handle simple addition as well as my handheld calculator or an elemetary schoolchild.
+Excel should be able to handle simple addition as well as my handheld calculator or an elementary schoolchild.

 The surprise in Phil’s example is that it involves simple addition – often there’s hassles with multipy or divide which have long remainders.
 But it’s hard to understand why the addition of numbers to 2 decimal places gives a result with a remainder in the 9th decimal place and beyond.